Koredotcom/react-native-botsdk/README.md

 With just few lines of code, you can embed our Kore.ai chat widget into your applications to enable end-users to interact with your applications using Natural Language.
 For more information, refer to https://developer.kore.com/docs/bots/kore-web-sdk/

-# Kore.ai react-native SDK for developers
+# Kore.ai react-native socket SDK for developers

 Kore.ai SDK for react-native enables you to talk to Kore.ai bots over a web socket.
 This repo also comes with the code for sample application that developers can modify according to their Bot configuration.